How to Start a Project – with Templates for Microsoft 365

 What is the actual work you will need to do in order to achieve your goals?

-The scope of a project provides a clear understanding of what is included in the project and what is not, as well as what the project team is expected to accomplish.
+The project scope provides a clear understanding of what is included in the project and what is not, as well as what the project team is expected to accomplish.

 Defining Your Project Scope in BrightWork 365

-Identify project objectives: Start by identifying the overall objectives of the project.
-This will help you to understand the specific goals that the project needs to achieve, and will guide the definition of the scope.
+Start by identifying the overall objectives of the project.
+This will help you understand the specific goals that the project needs to achieve and will guide the definition of the scope.

 3. Select Your Project Management Framework and Tools